bigbio/proteomics-sample-metadata/README.md

 The following _Use Cases_ should be considered to design the Proteomics Experimental design data format:

-- The "Sample to Data file format (SDRF) for Proteomics" complement the [proteomeXchange.xml](http://ftp.pride.ebi.ac.uk/pride/resources/schema/proteomexchange/proteomeXchange-1.4.0.xsd) file format implemented by [ProteomeXchange](http://www.proteomexchange.org/) to capture the minimum metadata about a proteomics dataset.
+- The "Sample and Data Relationship Format (SDRF) for Proteomics" complement the [proteomeXchange.xml](http://ftp.pride.ebi.ac.uk/pride/resources/schema/proteomexchange/proteomeXchange-1.4.0.xsd) file format implemented by [ProteomeXchange](http://www.proteomexchange.org/) to capture the minimum metadata about a proteomics dataset.
 The ProteomeXchange submission XML file format is detailed [here](http://www.proteomexchange.org/docs/guidelines_px.pdf).

 - It SHOULD enable data submitters and curators to annotate a proteomics dataset at different levels, including the sample metadata (e.g. organism and tissues), technical metadata (e.g. instrument model) and the experimental design.